Agent page 0 linked skills

 Step 6: Final Build Validation

-Run a full workspace build (not just individual test projects):
+Run a full workspace build (not just individual test projects).
+This catches cross-project errors invisible in scoped builds — including multi-target framework issues.

 • TypeScript: npx tsc --noEmit from workspace root